 Working as part of Magic Kumquat Productions LLC, Laura directed the new short conservation documentary film, Longleaf Forever, which won Best North America Short at the Wildlife Conservation Film Festival (2024).
 She also directed the short Introducing the Indigo, which won a Silver Medal for Best Documentary Short at ACFF.
 She wrote and produced Adventures in History, a short documentary film about historian Jerry Wilkinson.

-Laura Albritton's short fiction has appeared in several literary magazines, including The Tulane Review, Arts & Letters, and The Potomac Review.
-Her articles and book reviews have been published by Harvard Review, the Miami Herald, Sculpture, the Florida Keys Weekly, Miami Today, the Times Literary Supplement, and the blog Authentic Florida.
-Laura also works remotely as an adjunct faculty member for the University of Miami's Writing Center.
+Laura is the author of five books of non-fiction, including Hidden History of the Florida Keys.
+Her short fiction has appeared in several literary magazines, such as The Tulane Review, Arts & Letters, and The Potomac Review; her articles and reviews have been published by Harvard Review, the Miami Herald, Sculpture, Southwest Georgia Living, and other publications.

 Laura Albritton works remotely as an adjunct faculty member for the University of Miami's Writing Studies department.
 She has given lectures and presentations on Florida Keys history for the Key West Art & Historical Society, the USF OLLI program, and other institutions and was featured on the podcast Wait Five Minutes.
 She is available for in-person and remote speaking engagements.